-Jim Beglin 2022- Net Worth, Wife, Clubs, Current Job and more
+Jim Beglin 2023- Net Worth, Wife, Clubs, Current Job and more

 James Martin Beglin famously known as Jim Beglin, the former Irish footballer currently works as a co-commentator in sports media.
-Here we will see more about his Net Worth, Wife, Salary, Endorsements, Former Clubs, Current Job, and so.
+Here we will see more about his Net Worth, Wife, Salary, Endorsements, Former Clubs, Current Job, etc.

 Jim played as a left-back for many Premier League teams including Liverpool and Leeds United.
 Jim Beglin caught the attention of football fans when he referred to the Etihad as ‘Emptyhad’ in a live telecast recently.
 He has had 15 International senior caps for Ireland.
 He co-comments for many media currently.